Rules

 3.2 SPONSOR REGISTRATION FEE - deleted Spring 2025.

-3.3 TEAM REGISTRATION FEE - Shall be $25.00 per team per season payable on the first night of
+3.3 TEAM REGISTRATION FEE - Shall be $25.00 per team per season payable on the first night of season play.
+This fee registers the entire team and these funds will go into the SDPL operating fund.

 4.0 BOARD OF OFFICERS